When this essay was first written in 1997, Wiccans suffered from one of the highest levels of unwarranted discrimination

 the sole purpose of maintaining the religious rights of Pagans and Witches as members of a

 no longer active.
-However, Google lists web sites by WARD's state affiliates in
+However, Google lists the web sites of some affiliates:

 The Alternative Religions Educational Network (AREN) [originally